RemiKalbe/sapper-oidc/README.md

         }
     }
     onMount(() => {
-        await silentRenew(refreshPath, e => (user = e), user); // You can see the callback function assign "e" to "user";
+        /* You can see the callback function assign "e" to "user", "e" is the data returned when a token is refreshed, it is the same structure as "session" */
+        await silentRenew(refreshPath, e => (user = e), user);
         page.subscribe(async ({ path }) => {
-            // If a user navigate client side to a route that you configured to be available only to logged in user, pathGuard will ensure that. pathGuard(
+            /* If a user navigate client side to a route that you configured to be available only to logged in user, pathGuard will ensure that. */
+            pathGuard(
                 authPath,
                 path,